 Sherri is considered a “pioneer” LLLT practicing family law as provided by the Washington Supreme Court’s Admission to Practice Rules.
-Sherri has gained a wide variety of knowledge and skill having been employed full time for 18 years with a solo civil litigation attorney.
-Sherri obtained her AA in Paralegal Studies through Clark College approximately 20 years ago, graduating with Honors and receiving a Paralegal Certificate with Merit.
+Sherri has gained a wide variety of knowledge and skill having been employed full time for 18 years with a solo civil litigation attorney followed by 2 years with an elder law attorney.
+Sherri obtained her AA in Paralegal Studies through Clark College approximately 22 years ago, graduating with Honors and receiving a Paralegal Certificate with Merit.
 Sherri completed the required family law courses through the LLLT program with the University of Washington’s School of Law, followed by passing the LLLT Bar Exam given by the Washington State Bar Association.
-Currently, Sherri is a member of the Washington State Paralegal Association.

-Sherri is now employed part time for an Elder Law and Estate Planning attorney, is building her LLLT family law business, is the Secretary for the Cowlitz Wahkiakum Bar Association, on the Board for SWEAP (Southwest Washington Elder Abuse Prevention) and she volunteers with the Clark County Volunteer Lawyers in the family law and guardianship clinics as well as at the Clark County Courthouse in the family law clinic.
-Sherri also volunteers for the Cowlitz County Legal Aid in family law matters.
-Sherri is also on the Clark and Cowlitz Counties Superior Court Registry as a Title 11 Guardian ad Litem, she is the liaison for the guardian ad litems in Cowlitz County, and is a member of the Clark County Title 11 Guardian ad Litem Education Group.
+Sherri is a Board Member on the Cowlitz Wahkiakum Bar Association, past Board Member for SWEAP (Southwest Washington Elder Abuse Prevention) and she volunteers with the Clark County Volunteer Lawyers and Cowlitz County Legal Aid in family law matters.
+Sherri is also on the Clark, Cowlitz, Wahkiakum, Pacific, Skamania, and Klickitat County's Superior Court Registry as a Title 11.88 and 11.130 Guardian ad Litem.
+Sherri is the liaison for the guardian ad litems in Cowlitz County, and is a member of the Clark County Title 11 Guardian ad Litem Education Group in Clark County.

 Sherri advocates for her clients and navigates them through the legal process by providing skilled advice for a favorable outcome, for both the client’s current circumstances and what is in best interest of the client for the foreseeable future.